back2basic/collector/README.md

 The installer will:

-- Create `/var/lib/collector/` and `/var/lib/collector/bpf/`
-- Copy:
-  - `collector` → `/usr/local/bin/collector`
+- Copy the binary to `/usr/local/bin/collector`
-  - `sia_bpfel.o` → `/var/lib/collector/bpf/sia_bpfel.o`
+- Copy the BPF object to `/var/lib/collector/bpf/sia_bpfel.o`
 - Create `/etc/collector.env` if missing
-- Install and enable the systemd service
+- Install + enable + start the systemd service
-- Start the collector

-You will see progress messages for each step.

 ---